MTH548/MTH548/docs/_sources/Digests/digest_8.rst

     web scraping without getting our IP restricted?

 This will depend on a website.
-About 1 request per second should be good in most cases, some websites may tolerate higher rate.
+About 1 request per second should be good in most cases.
+Some websites may tolerate a higher rate, some may want you to slow down even more.

 **Jeffrey asks:**